 CIAS as an insurance only assistance service was closed in July this year.
 This new model of advocacy is available to Cantabrians who have issues/matters to resolve directly or indirectly from the earthquakes.
 This could involve insurance, home repair issues, or some other matter less directly related.
 Independent advocacy is for you to have assistance to restore your health and wellbeing to what it was pre-earthquakes.

-If you would like to register for advocacy support from CIAS and can wait until later in August, please let Lorraine Guthrie (Project Facilitator) know by one of these means:
+If you would like to register for advocacy support from CIAS please let Lorraine Guthrie (Lead Advocate) know by one of these means:

 CIAS Trustees have always maintained independence is important in the rebuild and regeneration of Christchurch.
-Our accountability is to the people of Christchurch, which allows us to advocate for full and fair settlement of insurance policy entitlements.
+Our accountability is to the people of Christchurch, which allows us to advocate for full and fair resolution and settlement of a dispute.

-We are a non-government charitable trust, with funding provided through charities and others such as the Christchurch city council..
+We are a non-government charitable trust, with funding provided through charities and others such as the Christchurch City Council and others.